TabbycatDebate/tabbycat/docs/guide/tournament-logistics.rst

 Data Import: User Accounts
 --------------------------

-- Setup user accounts for the adjudication core
+- Set up user accounts for the adjudication core
-- Setup user accounts for runners/assistants with dummy passwords (they can change them later)
+- Set up user accounts for runners/assistants with dummy passwords (they can change them later)

 Emailing out links
 ------------------

-- For international tournaments the use online ballots or online feedback, participants should be emailed out their private URLs before people start travelling to arrive at a tournament (ie when they have a reasonable chance of checking their email).
+- For international tournaments the use online ballots or online feedback, participants should be emailed out their private URLs before people start travelling to arrive at a tournament (i.e. when they have a reasonable chance of checking their email).
 This can be done using the inbuilt pages on Tabbycat, or by importing participants data into a service such as Mailchimp.

 Pre-Rounds Setup
 ================